 6. Don't try to juggle too many tasks

 This can be easier said than done when you're a busy business owner, but the danger of trying to take on too many things at once can mean you end up doing some or none of them well.
-Deal with each task one at a time and finish each one before the next.
+Deal with one at a time and finish each one before starting the next.

 7. Don't let your inbox dictate your day